Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Methods

 \subsubsection{Ablation Studies}

-To confirm the effectiveness of incorporating the pre-trained AV model, we built an AOSE system employing a BLSTM (Bidirectional Long-short Term Memory) model.
-In addition, we added ResNET-18 to process visual cues and combined it with the original one to form an AVSE model.
-Finally, we replace ResNET-18 with AV-HuBERT which allows for self-supervised learning.
+To validate the effectiveness of incorporating a pretrained AV foundation model, we first built an AOSE system using a BLSTM network.
+We then added a ResNet-18 module to process visual cues and integrated it with the AOSE system to establish a baseline AVSE model.